yogiraaz/nightwolf-cotribution/linux_questionairs.md

     121. What is Huge Tables?
 Why isn't it enabled by default?
 Why and when use it?

     122. What is LUKS?
 How to use it?

-    123. What is deadlock ?
-How to identify if process is in deadlock in Linux/Unix ?

-    124. How to load kernel module. any commands ?

-    125. Difference between insmod and modprobe commands in Linux ?